Are We In The Most Boring Era Of Celebrity?

 Advertisement

 Our phone screens now supply us with a constant excess of access.
 And the meaning of celebrity has changed.
 These days anyone with a phone and a niche can get a foot in the door of Hollywood and become a superstar with a Netflix deal.
-It's great for levelling the playing field and upward social mobility but even that offering feels diluted nowadays.
+It's great for leveling the playing field and upward social mobility, but even that offering feels diluted nowadays.

 i am poor and will die poor and that is fine but the one thing that always rankles me with stuff like the Met Gala is how BORING rich people are with their money— Anthony Oliveira (@meakoopa) May 2, 2022